malvikasharan/APRICOT/README.md

     query               Map user provided comma separated queries to UniProt ids
-    keywords            Save user provided keywords for domain selection (required) and analysis classification (-cl)
+    keywords            Save user provided keywords for domain selection (required).
+An optional list of term can be provided by using the flag -cl to classify results based on the functions associated with the identified domains
-    select              Select functional domains of interest (specified by keywords) from CDD (-C) and InterPro (-I) by default predict             Predict functional domains in the queries based on CDD (-C) and InterPro (-I) databases by default filter              Filter queries predicted with domains of interest (and optional parameter thresholds) and extend their
+    select              Select functional domains of interest (specified by keywords) from CDD and InterPro. please use -C for CDD or -I for InterPro to use specific consortium predict             Predict functional domains in the queries based on CDD and InterPro. please use -C for CDD or -I for InterPro to use specific consortium
-                        annotations
-    classify            Optional classification of selected prediction in smaller groups by class keywords
+    filter              Filter queries predicted with domains of interest and extend their annotations with UniProt reference.
+Cut-offs for the parameters can also be provided (please see -h). classify            Optional classification of selected prediction in smaller groups by class keywords provided by -cl flag of the subcommand keywords
     annoscore           Score and rank predicted data by 'annotation scoring' summary             Summary analysis output
     addanno             Optional annotation of the selected protein by -PDB,